×

 Architects can get creative job opportunities by upskilling in computational design.
 It is taking the AEC field from the backseat of executing processes to the driving seat of creation.
 By learning computational design - young professionals can make themselves indispensable to their organizations.
 Improved pay scale opportunities can also be achieved through specialized job roles.

 If you want to bag creative jobs in architecture, start upskilling with Novatr’s industry-relevant courses.
-Enroll in their Computational Design Course to discover the various fields of computational design and how to use them to design and build architectural projects.
+Enroll in their BIM Professional Course for Architects to discover the various fields of computational design and how to use them to design and build architectural projects.
 Master advanced computational tools and industry workflows.

 The course is budget-friendly and spans a shorter duration of time.
 It is mentored by global industry experts and provides practical training with a capstone project.